 “Innovation is going to be very, very slow.
 You will do something, nothing will happen; you'll do it again, nothing will happen.
 And so what happens is we give up much too soon,” Filipowicz says.

 But good things really do come to those who wait.
 Let’s look at three powerful examples of how patience can bring about amazing results in innovation.
 By supporting innovation over the long-term and delaying gratification on the payoffs, you too can achieve tremendous innovations in your field.

 Let’s start with the story of Elon Musk, the visionary CEO of Tesla Motors and, now, SolarCity.
 Featured recently in Forbes as #1 among the top fifteen “World's Most Innovative Companies,” Tesla Motors, Inc. engages in designing, developing, manufacturing, and selling electric vehicles and electric power train components.

 The second installment moves Tesla beyond the traditional car market, with a plan to reconfigure our cities, energy systems, and our impact on the environment.
-Once again, Tesla has created a long-term plan to reach their desired innovations, innovations that could, no doubt, have far-reaching impacts on society.
+Once again, Tesla has created a long-term plan to reach their desired innovations, innovations that could have far-reaching effects on society.
 But will investors’ patience with this “perennially unprofitable company” hold out?

 Of himself, Elon Musk says, “Patience is a virtue, and I'm learning patience.
 It's a tough lesson.”